-For the 1,600 Northampton fans in attendance at Bramall Lane, United's attack-minded and front-foot style of play was a familiar sight and how they must long for that to return to Sixfields, although Town's 30 points from 24 games is a perfectly respectable return for their first season back in League One.
+For the 1,500 Northampton fans in attendance at Bramall Lane, United's attack-minded and front-foot style of play was a familiar sight and how they must long for that to return to Sixfields, although 30 points from 24 games is a perfectly respectable return in their first season back in League One.

 Deploying a slightly different 3-5-2 formation with attacking wing-backs, it wasn't hard to see why Wilder's Blades have made such a strong start to the season, even if they were off-colour here, with their relentless willingness to attack eventually yielding results.

 In the end, then, the Blades deservedly signed off 2016 with a victory, three points and another reminder of why Wilder has enjoyed such a stunning year.
 Just three defeats and 105 points racked up, Wilder will not forget 2016 in a hurry.

 Adam Smith - Most of his work was to collect comfortable long-range shots before being helpless to stop Freeman's rasping shot.
 Prevented a second by denying Scougall in stoppage-time...
 7

 Aaron Phillips - Didn't look out of place against such strong opposition in a very solid performance.
 Quick to anticipate the danger, particularly when denying Clarke a clear chance, and once or twice threatened at the other end...
 8 CHRON STAR MAN